The Museum of the Southern Jewish Experience

-The Museum is located at 818 Howard Avenue, in the heart of New Orleans’s Arts District, and within blocks of the National WWII Museum, the Ogden Museum of Southern Art, the Contemporary Arts Center, the new Culinary and Hospitality Institute, and the Southern Food & Beverage Museum.
+The Museum is located at 818 Howard Avenue, in the heart of New Orleans’s Arts District, and within blocks of the National WWII Museum, the Ogden Museum of Southern Art, the Contemporary Arts Center, and the Southern Food & Beverage Museum.
 Nearby public parking lots and street parking are available.
-Our location on the St. Charles streetcar line, on the Hop On/Hop Off bus line, and only nine blocks from the French Quarter make it easy to visit the Museum by car, on foot, or via public transportation.
+Our location on the St. Charles streetcar line, on the Hop On/Hop Off bus line makes it easy to visit the Museum by car, on foot, or public transportation.

 The Museum of the Southern Jewish Experience offers the general public an engaging, educational, and entertaining experience and offers special ticket prices for groups:

 - Synagogue, Church, and Mosque Congregations